mawds/library-shell/_episodes/04-scipt.md

 but make no mistake:
 these are actually small programs.

-Let's start by going back to `paine/` and creating a new file, `countamerica.sh` which will become our shell script:
+Let's start by going back to the  `paine/`  directory and creating a new file, `countamerica.sh` which will become our shell script:

 ~~~